Constant mean curvature surfaces of Delaunay type along a closed geodesic: Introduction

 Constant mean curvature (CMC) surfaces are a class of important submanifolds.
 Let $(M^{m+1},g)$ be a Riemannian manifold of $m+1$ dimension.
 We consider the embedded CMC hypersurfaces.
-In early 1990s, R.Ye proved in \cite{CMC-Sphere-Point-Ye} the existence of the foliation of constant mean curvature spheres in Riemannian manifolds around the non-degenerate critical points of the scalar curvature.
-In 1996, in \cite{Huisken-Yau} G.Huisken and S.T.Yau proved the existence of constant mean curvature foliation in the asympotically flat end (of a manifold) with positive mass.
-Huisken and Yau's result were extended by Lan-hsuan Huang in \cite{Huang-CMC} and C. Nerz in \cite{Nerz-CMC}.
+In early 1990s, R. Ye proved in \cite{CMC-Sphere-Point-Ye} the existence of the foliation of constant mean curvature spheres in Riemannian manifolds around the nondegenerate critical points of the scalar curvature.
+In 1996, in \cite{Huisken-Yau} G. Huisken and S.T.
+Yau proved the existence of constant mean curvature foliation in the asymptotically flat end (of a manifold) with positive mass.
+Huisken and Yau's result were extended by L. Huang in \cite{Huang-CMC} and C. Nerz in \cite{Nerz-CMC}.
 Similar problems were also considered in asymptotically hyperbolic manifolds.
 For this topic, see \cite{Rigger-CMC-Hyperbolic,Neves-Tian1,Neves-Tian2,Mazzeo-Pacard-CMC-hyperbolic}.
-In \cite{Pacard-Xu-CMC-Degenerate}, Pacard and Xu proved the existence of constant mean curvature spheres around the degenerate critical points of scalar curvature which can be regarded as another extension of Ye's result.
-In \cite{CMC-tubes-Pacard-Mazzeo}, Mazzeo and Pacard proved the existence of constant mean curvature tubes along a closed non-degenerate geodesic.
+In \cite{Pacard-Xu-CMC-Degenerate}, Pacard and Xu proved the existence of constant mean curvature spheres around the degenerate critical points of scalar curvature which can be regarded as a complement of Ye's result.
+In \cite{CMC-tubes-Pacard-Mazzeo}, Mazzeo and Pacard proved the existence of constant mean curvature tubes along a closed nondegenerate geodesic.
 Geodesic is a kind of simple minimal submanifold.
 In \cite{CMC-Along-submanifold}, Mahmoudi, Mazzeo and Pacard proved the existence of constant mean curvature hypersurfaces along minimal submanifolds.
-In contrast to the result of Rugang Ye in \cite{CMC-Sphere-Point-Ye}, the CMC hypersurfaces constructed in \cite{CMC-tubes-Pacard-Mazzeo} and \cite{CMC-Along-submanifold} constitute a partial foliation, that is a foliation with gaps.
-There is a good reason for such gaps.
-Around each gap, bifurcation occurs.
-The CMC surfaces which bifurcate from the tubes are of Delaunay type.
+In contrast to the result of R. Ye in \cite{CMC-Sphere-Point-Ye}, the CMC hypersurfaces constructed in \cite{CMC-tubes-Pacard-Mazzeo} and \cite{CMC-Along-submanifold} constitute a partial foliation, that is a foliation with gaps.
+There is a good reason for such gaps, around which, bifurcation occurs.
+In particular, the CMC surfaces which bifurcate from the tubes are of Delaunay type, which are the main objects those will be constructed in this paper.